 It normally takes three business days after applying to OUAC to receive your Waterloo ID number.

-The institution code for both is 0996.
-The department code for TOEFL is 78 and for GRE the department code is 402.
+The institution code is 0996.
+The department code for TOEFL is 01.

-All required application materials should be submitted by the application due date posted on our website.
+All required application materials should be submitted by the application due date posted on our admissions page

-- Can I update my GRE or TOEFL score after the application deadline?
+Can I update my TOEFL score after the application deadline?